Saxonica/xmldoclet/README.md

 ## Change log

+* **0.13.0** Handle type parameters on methods, renamed a few attributes

+    Extended support for type parameters to methods.
+On several elements, renamed the `type` attribute to `name` for consistency with `fullname`.
+Updated the schema to be correct wrt the current output.

 * **0.12.0** Fix type equality comparison, fix parameterized type purposes

     Fixed the issue where the purposes for all params were output for each